 - Stop worrying about remembering details at your next appointment

-Think of Nile as your personal health assistant, making sure you stay on track.
-Download Nile for free now on your smartphone or tablet:
+Think of seizure diary apps as your personal health assistant, making sure you stay on track.

 My Seizure Event Diary

 This paper calendar allows people to record details of what happens during a seizure.
 This can be helpful for people with more than one type of seizure or when more information is needed to diagnose the type of seizure.
 When more than one person may be observing and recording seizures, the event diary can be easier to use.